tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 extensions (see {{grease-extensions}}), which helps ensure the ecosystem handles the values correctly.

+The additional construction in {{record-digest-mac}} is intended to prevent an attacker from being able to distinguish between a real and GREASE ESNI extension.
+If the attacker is able to distinguish the two cases, they'd be able to prevent ESNI from being deployed by blocking real ESNI connections, disincentivizing server deployment as they would suffer additional breakage.
+When real and GREASE ESNI extensions are indistinguishable, an attacker wouldn't be able to block connections based on whether the server supports ESNI.

+This construction could be defeated by an attacker which has a list of ESNIKeys structures it wishes to block, as the attacker could just MAC each possibility and compare against what the client sent, however this is roughly equivalent to the attacker blocking the connection based on the IP it is connecting to.

 ### Forward secrecy

 This design is not forward secret because the server's ESNI key is static.